Cubid-Me/cubid-docs/admin-console-reference.md

 # Admin Console Reference

 ## **Authenticate & Login**
-Developers can access the Admin Console [here]](https://admin.cubid.me).
+Developers can access the Admin Console [here](https://admin.cubid.me).

 Like all CUBID sites, there is no registration or password required.
 Instead we leverage one-time passwords.
 Enter your email and get a one-time-passcode via email.
 Then enter the passcode into the prompt and that's it.

 ### Empty Dashboard
 There is no registration required.
 If you log in for the first time you are greeted by an empty screen and a message "No Apps Found".
 Returning users can immediately access and continure configuring their apps.
-There are also very few "Save" buttons.
-Instead, changes take effect immediately.

 ## **Create App**
 ### Step 1: Setup